SavioGuedes/base-app/README.md

 # Base App

-Base App is a mobile application developed on native Android which implements MVVM Pattern to start projects from it.
+A mobile application developed on native Android which implements MVVM Pattern to start projects from it.

 ## Architecture Components: